The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Data Statistics

 \section{Data Statistics}

+This section provides an overview of the dataset and its main characteristics.
+Illustrative examples are provided throughout the text; additional examples are listed in \S\ref{sec:appendix-exa}.

-The final dataset contains 11,503 instances with an average length of 83 tokens, evenly distributed across seven genres.
+\paragraph{Overview.} The final dataset contains 11,503 instances with an average length of 83 tokens, evenly distributed across seven genres (for detailed statistics, see Table \ref{tab:stats2}).
 The proportion of moralizations varies, mainly due to the particular consideration of the test set within our multi-step annotation process (18\% in Dev and Train, and 45\% in Test).
 Across all genres, however, NVIs clearly outnumber moralizations, confirming that moral terms are often used descriptively rather than strategically.